 The Corn Palace isn’t the only quirky stop along I-90.
 Located in Rapid City, SD, Dinosaur Park is a small attraction sitting on a sandstone ridge overlooking the city.
 It comprises seven dinosaur sculptures and a short trail.
 The park is one of the most popular I-90 roadside attractions for families, and you’ll see lots of children climbing up the dinosaurs and taking pictures of them.
 Dinosaur Park is free and also pet-friendly.
 On top of the hill, you’ll find a lovely gift shop and some of the best views of Rapid City.

 Right on the outskirts of Rapid City is Chapel in the Hills, a location that transports you to a different world.
-Built in 1969, Chapel in the Hills used to be the home for the Lutheran Vespers radio ministry.
-This architectural gem is a replica of Borgund stavkirke in Laerdal, Norway.
+Built in 1969, Chapel in the Hills used to be the home of the Lutheran Vespers radio ministry.
+This architectural gem is a replica of Borgund Stavkirke in Laerdal, Norway.
 The chapel’s design was a popular church building style during medieval times in north-western Europe.

 The whole landscape seems taken from a fairytale, with the stunning chapel in the center, the towering trees by its sides, and roaming animals all around.
 It’s a lovely spot to stroll around and let your mind wander before hitting up the road again.